Nebula Genomics DNA Report for Strokes

 The two main types of stroke, ischemic and hemorrhagic are caused by different mechanisms.

-This is the most common type.
+This is the most common type of stroke.
 It is caused when blood supply is blocked from the brain, usually by blood clots.
 These clots can form when atherosclerosis, a condition that causes fatty deposits called plaque to narrow or block arteries, occurs in other parts of the body.
 That plaque can break off, leading to the blood clot that ultimately blocks blood to the brain.

-While age can contribute to the narrowing of blood vessels over time, risk factors such as high blood pressure and diabetes, increase the chances of a stroke occurring.
+While age can contribute to the narrowing of blood vessels over time, risk factors for stroke such as high blood pressure and diabetes, increase the chances of it occurring.
 Controlling these factors are an important component to prevent a stroke.

 These are less common than the ischemic type.
 They can occur when a blood vessel inside the skull bursts and bleeds into and around the brain.
 High blood pressure is the greatest risk factor as it can weaken the blood vessels in and around the brain, causing them to break more easily.